navinkbe7/clairctl/README.md

 # Clairctl Docker Container

 Alpine-based container to run clairctl commands.
-Adds your .clairctl.yml file to the container
+Adds your .clairctl.yml file to the container at /root/clairctl.yml